suthzx/AF-/README.md

 ①This software is written as a simple and practical exe program, which does not need other supporting environment, but can be used directly on the Win system.
 ②The software is used to extract the characteristics of simple chemical formula, temporarily does not support -- "chemical formula with brackets, hydrate symbols, symbols such as electron valence to participate in the chemical formula" if you have special needs can contact the author, contact information see the console.
 ③The limit of feature dimension is 1000, the dimension is customized (the dimension follows your feature file), 10000 is the most characters per line, you can use the feature file of the basic nature of element physics we provide, you can also customize to add the features you want to use.
 ④elements characteristics of the basic characteristics of physical files to pay-per-tweet.
-CSV, for example (mapie references "https://www.nature.com/articles/npjcompumats201628) in the CSV" we collected the elements of the basic physical quantities given in the pay-per-tweet, specific characteristics of the original magpe), please strictly follow pay-per-tweet.
+CSV, for example ("https://www.nature.com/articles/npjcompumats201628) in the CSV" we collected the elements of the basic physical quantities given in the pay-per-tweet, specific characteristics of the original magpe), please strictly follow pay-per-tweet.
 CSV file input format, and corrected before populate CSV file name is: Fillfeature.
 CSV.
 ⑤Ensure fillfeature.csv (feature file) and data.CSV (require only the column of chemical formula and no other redundant characters) in the same folder as EXE software.
 ⑥Run the software, input ICQMSicqms, get out.
 CSV file, namely extraction of chemical formula characteristics.
 ⑦Copy the input case in example, copy EXe into the folder to run, and get the out.csv file.